 Planting

-The best time to plant elderberry seeds is in late fall.
-Cover the seeds in moist fertile soil.
+The best time to plant elderberry seeds is in the late fall.
+Cover the seeds with moist, fertile soil.
 Additionally, keep watering during the first frost to ensure the soil does not dry out.

 To pot out, carefully pick out the seeds and sow them into trays of a potting medium at a depth of half an inch.

-Seeds need to be 2 inches apart, misted and covered lightly with mulch.
-Keep in a constant warm bright room with temperatures above 68 degrees.
-Additionally, check for moisture every few days and mist (not soak) if drying out.
+Seeds need to be spaced 2 inches apart, misted, and covered lightly with mulch.
+Keep it in a warm, bright room with temperatures above 68 degrees.
+Additionally, check for moisture every few days and mist (not soak) if it’s drying out.

-If temperatures remain ideal, germination should be in 4-6 weeks, though it can still take several months for seedlings to appear.
+If temperatures remain ideal, germination should occur in 4-6 weeks, though it can still take several months for seedlings to appear.

 Transplanting Elderberry Seedlings